symopsio/sym-lambda-adapter-quickstart/README.md

 This repo contains both Terraform environments and modules.
 Environments represent actual provisioned resources in AWS and Sym.
 Modules are reusable components that you can parameterize and deploy to multiple environments.

-The [prod environment](environments/prod) is where we can iterate on the access workflow logic and test with initial users.
+The [main environment](environments/main) is where we can iterate on the access workflow logic and test with initial users.
 Once we've got a setup that we like, we can set up a sandbox environment that we'll use for safe future iteration.

 ### sym-runtime module

 The [`sym-runtime`](modules/sym-runtime) creates a shared Runtime that executes all your Flows.

-### adapter-lambda module
+### adapter-flow module

-The [`adapter-lambda`](modules/adapter-lambda) module creates an AWS Lambda function that your workflow invokes to hit your API.
+The [`adapter-flow`](modules/adapter-flow) module creates a Sym Flow that invokes an AWS Lambda function to hit your target API.

-Refer to the [`README`](modules/adapter-lambda/README.md) for deployment and configuration details.

-### api-flow module

-The [`api-flow`](modules/api-flow) module defines the workflow that your engineers will use to invoke your adapter Lambda function.

 ## About Sym